 - Repeatedly placing the product in the shopping cart

 - Number of product views and purchases in a defined location

 The first idea of showing popular products is that since a lot of people have bought them, it is very likely that others will also be interested in them.

 As its name states, you're getting new product suggestions based on the products you've already viewed.

 Here's a clear comparison between recommendations and recently viewed items on Asos, for instance:

 Location-based recommender systems

 The problem is that although the system is easy to implement, it doesn't bring much value.
-The personalization options are poor, and everyone has a great chance of getting roughly the same advice while leaving your new product behind.
+The personalization options are poor, and everyone can get roughly the same advice while leaving your new product behind.

-When using this algorithm, you usually find such as "People around you like it" or "People in your area have also bought."
+When using this algorithm, you usually find "People around you like it" or "People in your area have also bought."
 The goal of this method is for you to guess any potential social relationships or peculiarities of people in a geographic area.
-If you sell products globally, you may need to display products suitable for unique holidays or current events in a particular country in such areas.
+If you sell products globally, you may need to display products suitable for unique holidays or current events in a particular country on such sites.